hci-lab-um/heuristics-for-test-tool-design/H02-Who-will-use-or-be-affected-by-this-tool.md

 Another activity you might find useful to help you understand *Who* include:
 -	[Stakeholder Mapping](Technique-Stakeholder-Mapping.md) which includes simple mapping onto a matrix, the onion model, value chain modelling and Wardley Mapping.

+The CATWOE model from Soft Systems Methodology shows different stakeholders for a change, including beneficiaries and victims; adding, changing or removing a tool is a change. **(TBD: add link to CATWOE diagram: issue #4)**

 We have tabulated the [Quality in Use and Product Quality Attributes](Qualityattributesv2.md) in a priority order based on the input from industry practitioners during our research.
 Use that data to help you focus on the optimal product attributes to meet the QiU/UX goals for your tool.
 We've included quotes from practitioners that you can use to help you understand your own goals, stakeholders, and contexts, plus a cross reference between the heuristics and the quality attributes. **These may help with persona development.**